 Dr. Eran Bendavid

-Eran Bendavid is an Instructor in the Department of Medicine and an affiliate at the Center for Health Policy at Stanford University.
+Eran Bendavid is an Assistant Professor in the School of Medicine and an affiliate at the Center for Health Policy at Stanford University.
 He is an infectious diseases physician with wide-ranging interests related to HIV and global health.
 In his day to day work, Eran explores the economic, political, and medical conditions that can lead to improved health in developing countries.
 A graduate of Dartmouth College and Harvard Medical School, Eran recently completed his residency and fellowship at Stanford Medical School, where he now cares for patients with HIV and related conditions.
 Eran has ongoing projects in South Africa, Rwanda, and Uganda.

 Dr. Terrence Blaschke

 Terrence Blaschke is a Senior Program Officer in Clinical Pharmacology at the Bill and Melinda Gates Foundation, and Professor Emeritus of Medicine and Clinical Pharmacology at Stanford University School of Medicine.
 His research examines the clinical pharmacology of drugs used with HIV-infected patients.
 His research focuses on the quality of antiretroviral drugs in less developed countries and the ability of patients’ to access drugs.
 In addition, Dr. Blaschke collaborates with the AMPATH program in Eldoret, Kenya, a comprehensive initiative to build the public sector’s HIV prevention and treatment capacity in urban and rural settings.
 He is on the Organizing Committee for a workshop on Clinical Pharmacology in HIV therapy.
 He is also an advisor for the Guthy-Jackson Charitable Foundation.
 He holds an M.D. from Columbia University.

 Dr. Martin Carnoy